brianglass/anastasis/files/tues1mc.md

 H

-The courage of the ChristÂ’s wise Champions, blazing out more brightly than the rays of the sun, by grace abolished the prince of darkness, dispelled the night of godlessness and enlightened the hearts of believers. ****
+The courage of the Christ’s wise Champions, blazing out more brightly than the rays of the sun, by grace abolished the prince of darkness, dispelled the night of godlessness and enlightened the hearts of believers. ****

 Theotokion